tonypioneer/Trust-Indicator/README.md

 We use [GitHub Discussions](https://github.com/YifangMeng/Trust-Indicator/discussions) as our forum, and Microsoft Teams for chat.
 These are great places to ask questions and advice from the community or to discuss projects.

-For bugs, please raise an issue and follow the templates there.
+For bugs and feature requests, please [raise an issue](https://github.com/YifangMeng/Trust-Indicator/issues/new/choose) and follow the templates there.

 ## Project Management Plan
 ## Team Charter